-Case Manager or Social Worker: You may have a case manager or a social worker assigned to your case, depending on the county you live in.
+You may have a case manager or a social worker assigned to your case, depending on the county you live in.

 A social worker is licensed through the state and must follow a code of ethics.
 A case manager may or may not be a licensed social worker.
 A case manager who is not a licensed social worker is not required to follow the same code of ethics as a social worker.

-You should ask your case manager or your social worker to explain his or her professional standard.
-The Wisconsin Administrative Code, Marriage & Family Therapy, Professional Counseling and Social Worker Examining Board (MPSW) has all the information on the social worker's code of ethics: https://docs.legis.wisconsin.gov/code/toc/mpsw
+You should ask your case manager or your social worker to explain their professional standard.
+The Wisconsin Administrative Code, Marriage & Family Therapy, Professional Counseling and Social Worker Examining Board (MPSW) has all the information on the social worker's code of ethics:

+https://docs.legis.wisconsin.gov/code/toc/mpsw